MEET YOUR 2024 DIRECTOR CANDIDATES

 Past experience:

-insurance) board (board chair) for 6 years; River Falls Medical Clinic
+Health Partners (health insurance) board for 20 years; MMIC (malpractice insurance) board (board chair) for 6 years; River Falls Medical Clinic board for 20 years.

 Other experience: